m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 Additional concepts I added from outside the realm of `specs` were `Recipe`s and `Pool`s.

-A `Recipe` is very similar to the idea of a _prefab_ in most game engines.
+A `Recipe` is similar to the idea of a _prefab_ in most game engines.
 It's a simple struct that knows how to turn itself into an entity, and with some macros around it, also knows how to read itself from a file with `serde`.
+Whereas prefabs are essentially _prototypes_ defining all components of an entity, customized by changing the components' values, these are more like constructor functions that take some parameters and produce entities out of them.
 [Here's what their definitions looked like.][ecs-impl-1-recipes]

 <small>If you're wondering about the `recipes!` macro (which I don't use anymore because it made people wonder),